gizmo-platform/gizmo-platform.github.io/src/field/net-bootstrap.md

 If you are not using a PoE enabled scoring box, connect power to your field boxes at this time.

-Once connected, wait approximately 30 seconds for your field boxes to finish booting (pattern of lights has stabilized) and then confirm this dialog.
+Once connected, wait approximately 2 minutes for your field boxes to finish booting (pattern of lights has stabilized) and then confirm this dialog.
 You will see some error messages printed as the initial configuration is programmed, this is normal.